38-Year-Old Pitcher – New York Mets

 Kyle Farnsworth Contract Information:

-Signed a minor league contract with the Pirates in August of 2013.
+Agreed to a minor league contract with the Mets in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Kyle Farnsworth – simply subscribe now.

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Kyle Farnsworth|